sikaeducation/curriculum/101/standards/build-simple-web-apps/topics/basic-js/README.md

 console.log(firstName) // Prints "Carlos"
 ```

-You can declare variables with `const`, give the variable a name, and then set it equal to a value.
+Declare variables with `const`, give the variable a name, and then set it equal to a value.
 When saving words in variables, note that you need to wrap them in quotes.
 Be careful about which quotes you use! `""` is not the same as `‟”` (look at the curls).
-When you write in a word processor like Word or Google Docs, the software generally replaces the `'` and `"` characters with typographer's quotes.
+When you write in a word processor like Word or Google Docs, the software generally replaces the `'` and `"` characters with smart quotes.
 These won't work in programming, so always write code in a text editor instead of a word processor.

 When a variable is multiple words, it's conventional to lowercase all of the first word and use uppercase for the first letter the other words.
 This is called camelCase.

 ## DOM Methods

 DOM methods are tools for reading and writing web pages with JavaScript.
-Two common DOM methods that you'll need are:
+Two common DOM methods:

 * `document.querySelector("#some-input-id").value` - This reads the data a user has entered into an input field.
 In this example, the input has an ID of `some-input-id`, but it could be anything you choose.
 Note the `#` before the ID; these selectors work the same as selectors in CSS.
 * `document.querySelector("#some-input-id").textContent = "This text will go on the page"` - To make text show up on the page, select the element and set its `textContent` equal to the text you want to display.
 You can write it out in quotes like this example, or can give it a variable.